What are the Best Hikes in Patagonia?

 8. The “W” Trek in Torres del Paine, 50-miles, Very Difficult

-The “W” Trek is one of the most famous treks in the world, & it takes 4-5 days to complete, hiking approximately 12-15 miles per day.
-Most people hike it with a group, some go solo (like my friend Siobhan); some bring their own camping gear & stay in campsites along the route, while others stay in a mixture of hotels, refugios, & campsites.
-The trek’s three main highlights are: the French Valley, Mirador Las Torres (the hike from above), & Glacier Grey.
+The “W” Trek is one of the most famous in the world.
+It takes 4-5 days, hiking approximately 12-15 miles per day.
+Most people hike it with a group, while some go solo (like my Irish friend, Siobhan).
+Some bring their own camping gear & stay in campsites along the way, while others stay in a mixture of amazing hotels, refugios, & campsites.
+The trek’s top highlights are: the French Valley, Mirador Las Torres (the hike from above), & Glacier Grey.

-Clearly, this trek isn’t for novices: only experienced hikers & backpackers.
+This trek isn’t for beginners: only experienced hikers & backpackers.

 What are the Best Hikes in Patagonia?

-Thanks for reading, “What are the Best Hikes in Patagonia?”
-I hope this has helped you gain insight into your Patagonia trip, & figure out exactly which hikes are musts for you.
-If you have any questions about a future trip, ask me in the comments below!
+I hope this post has helped you gain some insight into your Patagonia trip, & figure out exactly which hikes are “musts” for you.
+If you have any questions, ask me in the comments below!

 xoxo Noelia